Mannequin

-A mannequin (also called a dummy, lay figure, or dress form) is a doll, often articulated, used by artists, tailors, dressmakers, window dressers and others, especially to display or fit clothing and show off different fabrics and textiles.
-Previously, the English term referred to human models and muses (a meaning which it still retains in French and other European languages); the meaning as a dummy dating from the start of World War II.
+A mannequin (sometimes spelled as manikin and also called a dummy, lay figure, or dress form) is a doll, often articulated, used by artists, tailors, dressmakers, window dressers and others, especially to display or fit clothing and show off different fabrics and textiles.
+Alternatively the term refers, or referred to, a live human fashion model.

 Life-sized mannequins with simulated airways are used in the teaching of first aid, CPR, and advanced airway management skills such as tracheal intubation.
 During the 1950s, mannequins were used in nuclear tests to help show the effects of nuclear weapons on humans.
 Also referred to as mannequins are the human figures used in computer simulation to model the behavior of the human body.

+Etymology

 Mannequin comes from the French word mannequin, which had acquired the meaning "an artist's jointed model", which in turn came from the Flemish word manneken, meaning "little man, figurine", referring to late Middle Ages practice in Flanders whereby public display of even women's clothes was performed by male pages (boys).
 Fashion shops in Paris ordered dolls in reed from Flemish merchants.
-Flanders was in logistics the easiest region to import dolls in reed from, as transport on the rivers Schelde and Oise provide easy routes from Flanders to Paris.
+Flanders was in terms of logistics the easiest region to import reed dolls from, as the rivers Schelde and Oise provided easy routes from Flanders to Paris.
 As the Flemish wrote 'manneke(n)' for 'little man' on their invoices, the Parisians pronounced this as 'mannequen', hence shifted to 'mannequin'.
-A mannequin is thus masculine, not feminine.
+A mannequin is thus linguistically masculine, not feminine.

+Alternative meaning

+The Oxford English Dictionary gives two meanings for the term, the first being "a person employed by a dressmaker, costumier, etc., to model clothes," the second being "a model of (part of) a human figure, used for the display of clothes, etc." In the late 1800s and first part of the twentieth century, British and Australian English borrowed 'mannequin' to refer to human, invariably female, fashion models such as Loulou de la Falaise (a meaning still retained in French and other European languages) and the 1926 American Mannequin silent romantic drama film uses that sense, which has become obsolete since in American English.
+The meaning as a shop dummy dates from the start of World War II.
+Australian academic Maynard notes the ironic or symbolic potential of the interchangeability of fashion models and mannequins as humans; and of mannikins, dummies, and dolls.